Zhang Guangdou: Biography

-Zhang graduated from National Chiao Tung University (now Shanghai Jiao Tong University) in 1934, obtained his master's degree in Civil Engineering from University of California, Berkeley in 1936, and a master's degree in engineering mechanics from Harvard University in 1937.
+Zhang graduated from National Chiao Tung University (predecessor of now Shanghai Jiao Tong University) in 1934, obtained his master's degree in Civil Engineering from University of California, Berkeley in 1936, and a master's degree in engineering mechanics from Harvard University in 1937.

 Zhang was the chief designer of the Miyun Reservoir and Yuzixi powerplant.
 He was also involved in the design of many major hydraulic and hydropower projects, including Sanmenxia, Danjiangkou, Gezhouba, Ertan, Geheyan, Xiaolangdi, and the Three Gorges Dam.

 Zhang received numerous awards, including the Haas International Award from UC Berkeley (1981), the National Award for Technology Advancement (2nd Prize, 1985), the Ho Leung Ho Lee Technology Advancement Award (1995), and the Technology Achievement Award from the Chinese Academy of Engineering (1996).
 He was elected to the Chinese Academy of Sciences in 1955, and the Chinese Academy of Engineering in 1994.
 He was also elected as a foreign member of Mexico National Academy of Engineering in 1981.